Medical Office Assistant Interview Questions

 Example: “Early in my career, I recognized the importance of accurate and effective medical billing and coding.
 When I was first learning this, I made a lot of mistakes and had to redo the coding on my own time.
 However, over time, I’ve become familiar with the coding process and can now do it effortlessly and accurately.
 This saves the office time and results in prompt and accurate insurance payments.”

 Question: How would you proceed to do a blood draw on a patient who had a fear of needles?

 Explanation: This is an operational question that seeks to understand how you perform a duty required by this position.
 Operational questions are best answered directly and briefly.
-You should anticipate follow-up questions to the site of inquiries.
+You should anticipate follow-up questions.

 Example: “When drawing blood from a patient who has expressed a fear of needles, I work hard to calm them down and relax them as much as I can.
 I tell brief stories or even a joke to get their mind off of the procedure.
 When I am ready to inject the needle, I try to distract them by pointing out something across the room.
 Once their gaze is averted, I insert the needle with as much care as possible.
 I have received feedback from patients that they hardly felt the prick when I do this.”

 Question: Do you have experience taking patient histories, and can you do this electronically?